Call for Short Papers

 We expect that the submissions will clearly discuss the novel and significant contributions as well as place them in the context of prior art in the field.
 Authors should highlight how their contributions differ from previous work and advance the state of the art in visualization.
 Among the venues for important prior art are journals such as Computer Graphics Forum and IEEE Transactions on Visualization and Computer Graphics as well as conferences like EuroVis, IEEE VIS, and PacificVis.
 All short papers accepted to EuroVis 2023 appear as open access in the Eurographics digital library and are fully citable publications.

 At least one author of an accepted paper must register and attend the conference to present the work, and authors will also be required to present a brief summary of their talk at the opening papers preview session (also called papers fast-forward).
 In addition, a pre-recorded talk (10 to 12 minutes) as well as a 25 second teaser video of all short papers accepted to EuroVis is required ahead of the conference.
-The deadline for both videos will be the same as for the camera-ready version.
+The deadline for both videos is May 1, 2023.

 Contributions must be written and presented in English.